dmalt/src_plotting/README.md

 # Tools to plot source-level colormaps and atlases in MATLAB.

-* plot_brain_cmap   - plot colormap for source-level data  masking out insighifican values
+* plot_brain_cmap   - plot colormap for source-level data with mask
 * plot_atlas		- plot significant patches on atlas

 ## Installation

-Copy the files to your local machine and change your working directory to the folder where you saved files to.
+Copy files to your local machine and change working directory in matlab to the folder with the files.

 ## Workflow